eputnam77/MarkReview/README.md

 }
 ```

-The plugin automatically injects the runtime assets so tracked changes appear without manual imports.

 See the [docs](docs/index.md) for setup and usage instructions.
-The [API reference](docs/api/index.md) describes the plugin modules and helper APIs.
+The [API reference](docs/api/index.md) covers the available modules and helper APIs.

 ## Features